moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 p = 0.55) and a small deficit when dense.
 Toggle the figure below between the two field types: the lift never actually leads on gravity-shaped mass, and its best case is "as good as the simpler model".

+[^trotter]: An 8-step Trotter splitting at equal total diffusion, which converges to the true left-invariant semigroup on the lifted space; it reproduces the coarse result at both sparsity levels.

 [^zeldovich]: Density fields evolved with the Zel'dovich approximation: matter coasts along straight lines set by the initial gravity field.
 It captures the first stage of collapse, when matter flattens into sheet-like "pancakes" (see Glossary).